 About the course

 Facilities include a wide range of instrumentation and up-to-date equipment for proteomic and genomic analysis, as well as studies of cellular processes.
 The University has an international reputation for research focused on oncology, the cardiovascular system and metabolic diseases.
-The programme builds upon the research expertise within the School and long-established history of collaboration with clinical scientists within the NHS, as well as our strong relationship with the Institute of Biomedical Science.
+The programme builds upon the research expertise within the School and long-established history of collaboration with clinical scientists within the NHS.

 What you'll study